ptoulis/rr-invariant-inference/README.md

 In invariant inference, we only make structural invariance assumptions on the errors, but the data may be non-iid.
 This type of inference is called *invariant inference*.

-Overall, invariant inference under residual randomization seems to be more robust in finite samples than robust OLS errors.
+Overall, invariant inference under residual randomization is more robust in finite samples than robust OLS errors.
 Moreover, it is easier to apply in practice: all is required is to "plug-and-play" an appropriate invariance structure in the randomization procedure.
 See the paper for more details.

 ## Example 1.
 Simple exchangeable errors.
 Let's illustrate with an example.
 First, we sample the data.